Skip to main content

 Will a strong grip fix my slice?

-Often, yes — a stronger grip makes it easier to deliver a closed-to-square face without extra forearm rotation, which is the most common cause of a chronic slice.
+Often, yes.
+This means a stronger grip makes it easier to deliver a closed-to-square face without extra forearm rotation.
+This is the most common cause of a chronic slice.
 It should be tested on the range before a round, since it can overcorrect into a hook for some players.

 Do any tour players use a strong grip?

 Yes, plenty.
-A strong lead-hand grip is a legitimate long-term setup, not just a beginner fix, provided the golfer's path and release are matched to it so the ball flight stays controlled.
+A strong lead-hand grip is a legitimate long-term setup, not just a beginner fix, provided the golfer's path and release are matched to it.
+As a result, the ball flight stays controlled.

 Related guides & benchmarks